 Why do I need a Will?
 A Will is important for every Australian over the age of 18, regardless of what you own.
 Writing a Will ensures that your assets and possessions are distributed according to your wishes, and minimises the potential conflict that could take place after your death.
 Without having a Will in place, a court may determine how your assets and possessions (and even your pets) will be administered, however by having a Will, you can select who administers your estate and who will be the appointed guardian for your loved ones after you pass.

 Is Safewill right for me?
-Generally speaking, Safewill is appropriate for any Australian resident above the age of 18 years, who does not have a particularly complex estate (e.g. one with overseas assets, beneficial interests in trusts etc).
+Generally speaking, Safewill may be appropriate for any Australian resident above the age of 18 years, who does not have a particularly complex estate (e.g. one with overseas assets, beneficial interests in trusts etc).
 If you are over 18 years and legally able to make a Will, Safewill provides you with a quick and easy method for writing your own legally valid Will that will cover matters such as guardianship provisions, estate and asset distribution, and other clauses such as gifts and a Statement of Wishes.
 Safewill, however, provides legal information only, and does not provide legal advice in writing your Will.

 If you do have a complex estate or personal situation, you are unsure whether you can legally write a Will, or you require further advice to properly direct you in disposing of your assets, we recommend seeking independent legal advice.